49 Places to Find a Critique Circle to Improve Your Writing

 Contrary to popular belief, writers aren’t solitary creatures by default.
 In fact, we’re often better when we write together, swapping trade secrets and exchanging manuscripts for mutual critique.
 Unfortunately, accidents of geography can stop us from congregating as often as we’d like.
 We don’t all live in literary hubs like London and NYC, so finding a critique circle in real life can be a bit of a challenge.

 Luckily, you don’t have to be limited by the vagaries of place: there are plenty of online spaces where you can find writing partners (and their excellent tips).
-From the Critique Circle — the internet’s most famous writing group — to the more intimate small-c critique circles studding the netscape, it’s easy enough to find gimlet-eyed readers ready to bring out the potential in your works-in-progress.
+From the Critique Circle — the internet’s most famous writing group — to the more intimate critique groups studding the netscape, it’s easy enough to find gimlet-eyed readers ready to bring out the potential in your works-in-progress.

 GENERAL CRITIQUE GROUPS